Meaning of Lease Amendment:

 Lease amendments hold significant value in the real estate industry because they provide a legally recognized way to make changes without voiding the original lease.
 Whether it’s adjusting rental terms, adding new tenants, or clarifying maintenance responsibilities, a lease amendment ensures that both the landlord and tenant remain on the same page regarding their obligations.

 Amendments also help avoid the cost and effort of drafting an entirely new lease, making it easier to update agreements in a practical and efficient manner.
+An eSignature platform like Signeasy lets both parties sign lease amendments remotely, speeding up the process and keeping a secure audit trail.

 Applications of Lease Amendments: